 While it’s possible to do a day trip from southern Quebec to enjoy some skiing here, you’ll find that it’s over in a flash.
 So, why not hang around for a few days?
 There are tons of accommodations to choose from, great restaurants around the corner and plenty of runs for a fun-filled weekend, long weekend or even a week-long stay during the Holidays or Spring Break!

-Get 25% discount through the Explore Quebec program
+Get a 25% to 35% discount through the Explore Quebec program

 Hotel : Delta Hotels Mont-Sainte-Anne Marriott, Resort et Centre des CongrèsMountain biking at Mont-Sainte-Anne